1 Week NORTHERN Albania Itinerary for Hikers

 Best Activities: Looking for the best tours and activities around Albania?
 See my Viator shop for my top recommendations.

 Currency: Albanian LEK (aka ALL).
 This is a closed currency so you’ll need to wait until you’re in Albania to withdraw/exchange money.
 Make sure you exchange any leftover money before you leave the country too.
-Credins ATMs don’t charge a service charge.
+Credins ATMs don’t have a service charge.

 Transportation: to enter the country you’ll find 1 international airport in Tirana, 1 port in Saranda (daily ferry arrivals/departures to Corfu, Greece), and a bus line from Montenegro.
-Buses are very cheap here, but unreliable.
+Buses are very cheap here, but unreliable and taxis are pricey in comparison.
 Driving is chaotic and there are no trains within the country.
-Taxis are fairly expensive.

 Phone: purchase a local SIM card from Vodafone – the plans are cheap and they include lots of data, however international minutes are typically not available.
 Vodafone storefronts can be found in bigger cities (Tirana, Saranda, Shkoder, etc).